attack68/rateslib/docs/source/u_calendars.rst

 **************************************

-Custom calendars can be added to the ``defaults`` object and this allows the :meth:`~rateslib.calendars.get_calendar` method to access it via string representation in *Instrument* instantiation or or in other methods such as :meth:`~rateslib.calendars.add_tenor`.
+Custom calendars can be added to the ``defaults`` object and this allows the :meth:`~rateslib.scheduling.get_calendar` method to access it via string representation in *Instrument* instantiation or or in other methods such as :meth:`~rateslib.scheduling.add_tenor`.

 Suppose we create a custom calendar which allows only Wednesdays to be business days.
 We can then use this calendar to derive IMM dates in a month, although this is